Alessandro-Cavaliere/portfolio-app/README.md

    - **Decentralized Storage:** (IPFS in future versions)
    - **Decentralized Domain:** (ENS **.eth domain** in future versions)

+## Experiences

+### 🌟 Experiences

+In the "Experiences" section of this portfolio you can see all my most important professional experiences.

+- **CyberChallenge.IT 2024:** National cybersecurity competition that I followed and faced the national competition.
+- **Blockchain Developer:** 1 year as a Blockchain Developer.

 ## 👨‍💻 Projects

 In the "Projects" section of the site you will find detailed descriptions of some of my most important projects carried out especially during the Master's degree period:

+- **Zero-Knowledge of Exploit:** My MSc Thesis project.
+This project is a Rust-based toolkit for proving Ethereum smart contract exploits using Zero-Knowledge Proofs.
 - **Modbus2Chain:** An IoT project integrating Modbus TCP protocol with blockchain.
 - **bytethecookies-nfts:** NFT collection project for the CTF By The Cookies team of which I am actively part.
+- **FVAB_EmotionGait:** A project on emotion recognition using LSTM networks.
+- **PT-Vulnerable-VM:** I set up a Virtual Machine "vulnerable by design".
 - **Decentralized Exchange - DEFI:** A DEX developed as part of my thesis on smart contracts and DEFI.
-- **FVAB_EmotionGait:** A project on emotion recognition using LSTM networks.
 - **UnisaEAT:** A big project developed during the three-year degree period.

 Each project is hosted on GitHub, where you can explore the code, read what I have written, and see the development history.